 Land Use Program - This program in Environmental Health reviews plans for new and replacement OWTS/septic systems.
 They can also answer questions about OWTS/septic systems.
-Our Riverside office can be reached at (951) 955-8980 or landuse@rivco.org.
+Our Riverside office can be reached at (951) 955-8980 or DEHOWTS@rivco.org.

-District Environmental Services (DES) - If you need to file a sewage or graywater complaint, please contact one of our DES offices listed below.
+DES offices listed below.
 Inspectors will investigate the complaint and provide you with the results.
 It is helpful if you provide us with the street address and/or APN of the complaint location.
 You can also file your complaint online at www.rivcoeh.org - Submit a Complaint.